Do you want to skip the read and get right to my top pick? The best Website Security for most people is Sucuri.

 Likewise, since the pandemic shifted workspaces from offices to homes, companies find themselves challenged as to how to implement company-wide digital security measures – often to no avail.

-But losing money from attacks or even the inability to implement widespread security measures are just two of the many potential effects of threats to webs security: companies that are under constant attack yet fail to ramp up their protective measures can end up being blocked online as search engines like Google and Bing which block compromised sites to protect other users.
-Imagine how that can tarnish a company’s reputation over time!
+But losing money from attacks or even the inability to implement widespread security measures are just two of the many potential effects of threats to web security.
+Companies that are under constant attack yet fail to ramp up their protective measures can end up being blocked online.
+This is because Google and Bing block compromised sites to protect other users.
+Imagine how that can tarnish a company's reputation over time!

 What is the importance of web security, what threats you need to look out for, what you need to do to protect your site from them or to do damage control, and what best practices should be in place.